Plant science panel

 "The whole paradigm of the genetic engineering technology is based on a misunderstanding.
 Every scientist now learns that any gene can give more than one protein and that inserting a gene anywhere in a plant eventually creates rogue proteins.
 Some of these proteins are obviously allergenic or toxic."

-See Gia's original answer here
+See Gia's original answer in Q1 here

 Dr Huw Jones